-- 1. r^ is on a border of the parameter space: In this case the polygon Poly(A) touches the border of the parameter space and the line L^ will be that border.
-The two ray searches in step 4 of Algorithm G.3 move along this border. - 2. r^ is a vertex of the polygonal decomposition.
-This will be recognized by the fact that one or both of the ray searches in step 4 of the algorithm will not yield new points.
-One simply continues with a new ray search from p.
+1. r^ is on a border of the parameter space: In this case the polygon Poly(A) touches the border of the parameter space and the line L^ will be that border.
+The two ray searches in step 4 of Algorithm G.3 move along this border.

+Algorithm G.3 Finding the polygon containing p.